jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/jtb-announcement/2013/2013-07-03-newmusicbox-af1.md

 ---

-Excerpted from <a href="http://www.newmusicbox.org/articles/2013-june-in-buffalo/" target="blank">NewMusicBox</a>: "<em>Asymptotic Flux: First Study in Entropy</em> by Jason Thorpe Buchanan is an unearthly collage of sounds.
-Though conceptually direct, the [result was] delightfully ambiguous: frantic joy could be as easily heard as extreme distemperment." <a href="http://www.newmusicbox.org/articles/2013-june-in-buffalo/" target="blank">www.newmusicbox.org/articles/2013-june-in-buffalo/</a>
+Excerpted from <a href="http://www.newmusicbox.org/articles/2013-june-in-buffalo/">NewMusicBox</a>: "<em>Asymptotic Flux: First Study in Entropy</em> by Jason Thorpe Buchanan is an unearthly collage of sounds.
+Though conceptually direct, the [result was] delightfully ambiguous: frantic joy could be as easily heard as extreme distemperment."<a href="http://www.newmusicbox.org/articles/2013-june-in-buffalo/">www.newmusicbox.org/articles/2013-june-in-buffalo/</a>